GridinSoft Threat Intelligence

 Detection

-GridinSoft identifies the sample as Adware.Agent.
+GridinSoft identifies the sample as Adware.Agent, part of the Adware threat category.

 Timeline